bingoohuang/influx/README.md

 The codec_test.go file contains a number of tests that illustrate the conversion from influx JSON to Go struct values.

-## Acknowledgments

-The [mapstructure](https://github.com/mitchellh/mapstructure) library provided a very useful reference for learning how to use the Go reflect functionality.

 ## Status

 Todo: